BraydenReklaw/chess/notes.md

 Coverages: Line, Statement, Branch (do you test the true and false case of each `if` statement?), Function

 in intelliji, right click test, `more run/debug`, `run with coverage`. see slides for more examples of how to access

+## Relational Databases

+load driver, open database connection, start transaction, execute queries/updates, commit transaction, close connection.
+Dependency required [(see slides)](https://github.com/softwareconstruction240/softwareconstruction/blob/main/instruction/db-jdbc/db-jdbc.md).
+Follow the implementation examples in the slides for understanding of that process.
+Make sure to close every transaction.
+<b>Pay attention to the Execute a Query page</b>.
+Working with a results set is just about the only place where Java is 1-based indexed, not 0-based.
+The goal is to pull from database and put into array for handling in the code.
+Watch out for SQL injection attacks. `String sql = "update book" + "set title = ?, author = ?" + "where id = ?"` helps prevent SQL injection.
+SQLexceptions result from users trying to access sections of Database without permission.
+Look at the example database for a [Booklist](https://docs.google.com/presentation/d/12XS7en64-oQYivKayGyNGueWphiL6mm5/edit#slide=id.p69)

+## PHASE 4

+Your code must create a database.
+Create new DAOs that run with JDBC instead with jdbc and sql.
+Alter the instantiations in server.java with the JDBC DAO.
+Maybe use a parent DAO class with a static initializer so the database is created when server starts up.
+DatabaseManager creates database, but not tables, so add createTables method with create user, auth and game if not exists. call createTables form createDatabase.